 Hawaii has an extremely high cost of living.
 Another word for this is the paradise tax.
 Some say that you can’t have the best of both worlds, so if you do want to live in paradise, you are going to have to pay the price.
 Ordinary things you buy on a day to day basis are quite expensive, even groceries.
 Purchasing or renting out a house will probably cost you 2-3 times more than what you are paying on the mainland, and the property is at least a 1/3 of the size.
 Basically any item that is not made on the island is really pricey.
-Due to the fact that necessary items are more expensive here means that eating in restaurants or going to see a movie is also quite expensive.
+Due to the fact that the necessary items are more expensive here means that eating in restaurants or going to see a movie is also quite expensive.

 Getting a Job

 Jobs are quite hard to get in Hawaii, especially if you are not a local.
-You are probably going to have to work a couple of easy beach jobs to pay of rent because one won’t be enough.
+You are probably going to have to work a couple of easy beach jobs to pay for rent because one won’t be enough.
 A college degree might not come of use here and if it does, it is most likely taken.
 You are probably going to be in the position to take any job you can get just to live here.

 Get used to everything having to be waited on.
-Purchasing things online may be simple in other parts of the country, but in Hawaii you are going to probably be waiting months before your package arrives especially if it is free shipping.
+Purchasing things online may be simple in other parts of the country, but in Hawaii, you are going to probably be waiting months before your package arrives especially if it is free shipping.

 Timing on the Island

-Everything is slow on the island because Hawaii operates on its own pace.
+Everything is slow on the island because Hawaii operates at its own pace.
 People are likely to be late for appointments, which is frowned upon in other parts of the world, but completely normal here.